gilt/tech-blog/_posts/2017-08-04-sundial-batch.md

  - Pagerduty integration
  - Easy transition, processes can be a mixed workload of jobs running on ECS and Batch.
  - Configurable backoff strategy for job retries.
- - Nice dashboard of processes
+ - Nice dashboard of processes (At a glance see what's green and what's red)

  Sure enough the above can be configured through hooking up lambdas/SNS messages etc. but Sundial gives it to you out of the box.